Staff-level support systems for SaaS teams

 Impact

-Created a scalable support system with improved data quality, faster resolution times, and stronger cross-functional alignment.
+Created a scalable support system with improved data quality, faster resolution paths, and stronger cross-functional alignment.

 Additional Systems